 If you find insurance coverage too high, there is a cheaper route.
 You can ask your parents to add you to their policy.
 Tell them you'll pay the difference and whatever you do drive carefully.

-To read more about secret insurance discounts, insurance myths and where to find free online rate quotes, visit my detailed guide on auto insurance here.
+My car insurance section will help you understand about secret insurance discounts, insurance myths and where to find free online rate quotes.

 5) Protect Your First Car With an Extended Warranty